-The valuation reflects that the Board granted 1.5% cost-of-living adjustments (COLAs) to certain retired members on July 1, 2021 and on January 1, 2022.
+The results of the valuation also reflect that the Board granted a 1.50% cost-of-living adjustment (COLA) on July 1, 2022 to certain retired members and beneficiaries, rather than the anticipated 1.50% COLAs on both July 1, 2022 and January 1, 2023.

 Effective with the June 30, 2017 valuation, the assumed rate of return will be reduced by 0.10% (10 basis points) from the immediate prior actuarial valuation, as long as the actual rate of return for the fiscal year ending with the current valuation date exceeds the assumed rate of return from the immediate prior actuarial valuation.
 The assumed rate of return may not decrease below 7.00% net of investment expenses.
-Since the actual rate of return for the year ending June 30, 2021 was greater than 7.30%, the assumed rate of return used in this valuation was decreased from 7.30% to 7.20%.
+Since the actual rate of return for the year ending June 30, 2022 was less than 7.20%, the assumed rate of return used in the current valuation remained at 7.20%.

-April 21, 2022 Board of Trustees Page 2
+April 20, 2023 Board of Trustees Page 2

 The System is funded on an actuarial reserve basis.
 The actuarial assumptions recommended by the actuary and adopted by the Board are in the aggregate reasonably related to the experience under the System and to reasonable expectations of anticipated experience under the System.
-The assumptions and methods used for financial reporting purposes meet the parameters set by Actuarial Standards of Practice (ASOPS).
+The assumptions and methods used for funding and financial reporting purposes meet the parameters set by Actuarial Standards of Practice (ASOPs)..
 The funding objective of the plan is that contribution rates over time will remain level as a dollar per active member.
 The valuation method used is the entry age normal cost method.
 The normal contribution rate to cover current cost has been determined as a dollar per active member.
 Gains and losses are reflected in the total unfunded accrued liability which is being amortized as a level dollar per active member in accordance with the funding policy adopted by the Board.